dirtsimple/postmark/README.md

 Post-Meta:  # array of meta keys -> meta values; only the given values are changed
   a_custom_field: "Good stuff!"
   _some_hidden_field: 42
+  delete_me: null  # setting to null deletes the meta key

 ```